 MWA8037: ADVANCED DATA ANALYSIS (ADA) – 3 credit hours

-This module provides a comprehensive analysis of health data particularly in the area of public health.
-Variety of analyses according to public health issues are introduced and discussed.
+This module provides a comprehensive analysis of health data, particularly in the area of public health.
+A variety of analyses according to public health issues are introduced and discussed.
 This module also covers how to handle important variables such as confounding, interaction and mediation in the analysis.
 Methods of modelling longitudinal data and missing data are introduced.
-Analysis of validity and reliability if questionnaire will be emphasized.
+Analysis of validity and reliability if questionnaire will be emphasised.

 MWA8038: EPIDEMIOLOGY OF DISEASES (ED) – 3 credit hours